Skip to main content

 Loading editor...

-The output will be three concise descriptions of string methods — but the exact wording will differ every time you run it, because the model generates fresh text on each call.
-The key point: three lines of actual logic (import, create client, make request) and you have a working AI assistant.
+The exact wording will differ every time — the model generates fresh text on each call.
+Three lines of actual logic (create client, make request, print result) and you have a working AI assistant.

 Anatomy of an API Call

 • Clientopenai.AsyncOpenAI() creates a connection to OpenAI's servers.
-We use the async client because it works natively in browser environments like this one.
+We use the async version because it works natively in browser environments like this one.

 • Model"gpt-4o-mini" is fast and cheap (about $0.15 per million input tokens).
 Perfect for learning.